xerial/scala-min/README.md

 scala-min project includes:
 - Sample Scala codes.
 - [ScalaTest](http://www.scalatest.org/) examples
-- Settings for developping with IntelliJ IDE
+- Pre-configured settings for developing with IntelliJ IDE
 - A command for packaging projects with [sbt-pack](http://github.com/xerial/sbt-pack) plugin.
   - `sbt-pack` also generates installation scripts for you programs.